 Three days later, on May 6, 1942, Corregidor surrendered.

 At noon a bugler played “taps” as two American officers lowered the Stars and Stripes from the flagpole outside the entrance to Malinta Tunnel.
 In its place, a single white sheet of surrender was raised.
 A small piece of the flag was cut off by one officer as a memento and then set the rest of the Red, White and Blue on fire.

 Underground the women ripped a large square of cloth from a rough muslin bed sheet and wrote at the top, “Members of the Army Nurse Corps and Civilian Women who were in Malinta Tunnel when Corregidor fell.”
 Underneath in three columns, the 69 women signed their names.

 On July 2, 1942, the nurses were transported to the Santo Tomas Internment Camp.
 Capt.
 Davison, 57 years old and with 20 years of service experience, took command of the nurses and instructed her fellow nurse captives to put on their working uniforms and create an infirmary.
 The Angels of Bataan had arrived.

-Over the course of two years the nurses ministered to captive soldiers and American civilian.
+Over the course of two years, the nurses ministered to captive soldiers and American civilians.
 To maintain morale, Davison created a structure within the ranks, requiring nurses to work at least four-hour shifts each day.
 She wisely understood that keeping her nurses busy caring for others would give them purpose and less time thinking about their own miseries.